-This blog is part of PCDNetwork’s career in series.
-This month’s career series is sponsored by Rotary’s Peace Fellowship program
+This post is sponsored by Rotary’s Peace Fellowship program

 7 steps for submitting an outstanding fellowship application

 Although the application window for fellowship programs is generally short, applying for a fellowship is a long-term process requiring research, planning, outreach, and perseverance.
 A hastily prepared application is often all too obvious to selection committees and therefore quickly dismissed.
 It’s never too soon to start preparing a well-constructed, thoroughly researched, and relevant application for your dream fellowship!
 We’d like to share critical application steps we’ve learned from 15 years reviewing and selecting finalists for the Rotary Peace Fellowship.

 1. Verify eligibility before embarking on the application process.
 This might seem obvious, but every year we receive a large number of submissions from applicants who invested valuable time in completing an application, but who do not meet the minimum eligibility requirements.
 The Rotary Peace Fellowship application includes an eligibility quiz to simplify this step.
 Like many fellowship programs, we look for candidates that have strong leadership skills, a compelling personal narrative, and a commitment to the mission of our program.
 In addition, applicants must also be proficient in English and have the required minimum full-time relevant work experience.
 If you determine you don’t meet the fellowship criteria, think about whether there are professional, academic, or volunteer opportunities you can participate in to make you eligible for the next application cycle.